-- Mobile EMV
+- Mobile EMV technology

-- Wearable EMV
+- Wearable EMV technology

-What Does EMV Mean for Gas Stations?
+What Does EMV Chip Technology Mean for Gas Stations?

-Visa and Mastercard are requiring gas stations make the switch from magnetic strip card readers to EMV readers at pumps by October 2020.
-Gas station operators who don't meet the deadline may incur penalties, with liability for fraudulent charges transferring from financial institutions to station owners.
+Visa and Mastercard are requiring gas stations make the switch from magnetic stripe card readers to EMV readers at pumps by April 17, 2021.6 Gas station operators that don't meet the deadline may incur penalties, with liability for fraudulent charges transferring from financial institutions to station owners.

-- Greater security
+- Greater security and enhanced fraud protection

 - Peace of mind for patrons that their data will stay secure

-Should Customers Switch to EMV?
+Should Customers Also Switch to EMV Chip Technology?

-In one word: absolutely.
-Just as EMV protects financial institutions and merchants, it protects customers.
-When a customer uses an EMV-enabled card or device at checkout it never leaves their person, reducing the possibility of fraud committed by an employee.
+Just as EMV chip technology protects financial institutions and merchants, it also protects consumers.
+When a customer uses an EMV-enabled card or device at checkout, it never leaves his or her hand.
+This alone helps to reduce potential “in-house” fraud committed by an employee.

 EMV Technology with First Data